hrishikeshpadhye/starter-hugo-academic/content/authors/admin/_index.md

   courses:
     - course: Master of Business Administration
       institution: S. P. Jain Institute of Management and Research (SPJIMR), Mumbai
-      year: ""
+      year: 2025
     - course: B.E.
 Computer Engineering
       institution: SCTR's Pune Institute of Computer Technology (affiliated to Savitribai Phule Pune University)
-      year: ""
+      year: 2021
 superuser: true
 status:
   icon: ☕️
 last_name: Wu
 highlight_name: true
 first_name: Alice
-email: ""
+email: hrishikesh.padhye@gmail.com
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+H﻿rishikesh Padhye is a participant of the PGDM Business Management program at S. P. Jain Institute of Management and Research, Mumbai.
+H﻿rishikesh has formerly served in the Indian Air Force as an officer trainee of the Flying (Pilot) branch.
+He is trained on various military administration traits like planning & organizing, leadership, time and resource management, group planning and mental endurance.
+Before joining the IAF he has also worked in Barclays as a Graduate Analyst (BA3).

 {style="text-align: justify;"}